-Self-awareness is the ability to see both strengths and areas of improvement through perceiving how others see us and how we see ourselves.
-It is a critical element in the coaching process, as it is nearly impossible to pursue meaningful goals without the self-awareness of one’s true desires.
-The research posits that there are two types of self-awareness: internal and external.
-Internal self-awareness consists of how well you know who you are and external self-awareness consists of how well you know others’ perceptions of you.
-These two self-awareness types can overlap with one another, helping to create the four self-awareness archetypes further explained in the Harvard Business Review article linked at the beginning of this paragraph.
+Self-awareness involves recognizing both strengths and areas for improvement by understanding how others perceive us and how we perceive ourselves.
+It stands as a pivotal element in the coaching process, as the pursuit of meaningful goals is significantly hampered without a clear understanding of one's true desires.
+Research suggests that self-awareness can be categorized into two types: internal and external.
+Internal self-awareness pertains to understanding one's own identity, while external self-awareness relates to comprehending how others perceive us.
+These two facets of self-awareness often intersect, giving rise to the four self-awareness archetypes detailed in the Harvard Business Review article linked at the beginning of this paragraph.

 According to the research, coaching increases or partially increases self-awareness, regardless of the type or style of coaching.
 (1, 2, 3, 4, 5)